Sebix12/WingBird/README.md

 The beauty of Batch, is that **you can call other Batch files in a Batch file, creating a file-based component structure**, similar to React's function- or class-based component structure.

 > [!CAUTION]
 > This is just an experiment project.
 Please, for the love of God and all Holy, don't use this in production.
-Batch - the language used in this language - is not capable for large scale applications (or even small scale projects for this matter).
-If you are interested in a framework for building a web app, check out React and JavaScript.
-Or check out PHP, the language that this framework transpiles/compiles into for backend.
+Batch is not capable for large applications or even small projects.

 # How the layout works
 All the files in the `src` directory are compiled into HTML, CSS or JavaScript files (based on file settings).
 These files are called "source files".
 The compiler loops through this directory running all files inside.